KIRAN-KUMAR-K3/CodeAlpha_Basic_network_sniffer/README.md

 ## 📃 License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE), allowing open-source use, distribution, and modification with proper attribution.
+For full details, please refer to the LICENSE file.
-See the LICENSE file for full terms.

 ---